 Common Questions

 Eggplant is a non-starchy veggie.
-It is low in calories, and provides a good amount of fiber.
-It is a low-glycemic food and, therefore, perfect for people with diabetes.
+It is low in calories and provides a good amount of fiber.
+It is also a low-glycemic food, making it perfect for people with diabetes.

-Antioxidants in eggplant, such as vitamins A and C, help protect from cell damage.
+Eggplant’s antioxidants, such as vitamins A and C, help protect cells from damage.
 It’s also high in polyphenols, natural plant chemicals that may help cells perform better.
-These chemicals also improve brain function and prevent cancers.
+These chemicals also improve brain function and prevent cancer.

 You can store leftover baingan bharta in an airtight container in the refrigerator for up to 3 days.